A PTAS for Euclidean TSP with Hyperplane Neighborhoods: Introduction

-We note that our techniques easily extend to the path version of the problem in which the tour need not be closed.
+We note that our techniques easily extend to the path variant of the problem and several variants with prespecified parameters of the tour.
+We discuss these in Section~\ref{sec:discussion}.

 \paragraph{Overview of this Paper.} In Section~\ref{sec:prelim}, we introduce some notation that we use throughout the paper and make some preliminary observations.
-In Section~\ref{sec:algo}, we describe an algorithm that computes a $(1+\eps)$-approximation of the shortest TSP tour that satisfies certain conditions.
-Then, in Section~\ref{sec:struct}, we show that the shortest TSP tour that satisfies these conditions is again a $(1+\eps)$-approximation of the overall shortest TSP tour.
-Finally, in Section~\ref{sec:discussion}, we discuss remaining open problems and the implication of our work for the TSPN path problem with hyperplanes.
+Then, in Section~\ref{sec:struct}, we show that the shortest TSP tour that satisfies certain conditions is a~${(1+\eps)}$-approximation of the overall shortest TSP tour.
+In Section~\ref{sec:algo}, we describe an algorithm that computes a~${(1+\eps)}$-approximation of the shortest TSP tour that satisfies these conditions.
+Finally, in Section~\ref{sec:discussion}, we discuss remaining open problems and the implication of our work for the TSPN path problem with hyperplanes and some extensions.